RZZT/website/_minutes/2019-02-09-general-meeting.md

 ## Special resolutions

+**Mozart Olbrycht-Palmer proposed eight Special Resolutions** as previously [circulated among the members]({{ site.baseurl }}/assets/documents/RZZT-Draft-Special-Resolutions-2019-02-09.pdf) (PDF).

-**The Members resolved by unanimous ordinary resolution** to amend the proposed Special Resolution 2019-2 to read: 'The members of RZZT CIC resolve to amend Article 14.1 of the Articles of Association by replacing "Two Directors" and "two Directors" with "Any director" and "any director" respectively.'
+**As proposed by Mozart Olbrycht-Palmer and Akhilesh Jamdar, the Members resolved by unanimous ordinary resolution** to amend the proposed Special Resolution 2019-2 to read: 'The members of RZZT CIC resolve to amend Article 14.1 of the Articles of Association by replacing "Two Directors" and "two Directors" with "Any director" and "any director" respectively.'

 In the opinion of the Chair this did not go beyond what is necessary to correct a grammatical or other non-substantive error in the resolution.